coq/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

       .. exn:: @qualid cannot be used as a hint

-         The head symbol of the type of :n:`@qualid` is a bound variable such that this tactic cannot be associated to a constant.
+         The head symbol of the type of :n:`@qualid` is a bound variable such that this tactic cannot be associated with a constant.

    .. cmd:: Hint Immediate {+ {| @qualid | @one_term } } {? : {+ @ident } }